rails/rails/guides/source/action_text_overview.md

 A Global ID is an app wide URI that uniquely identifies a model instance: `gid://YourApp/Some::Model/id`.
 This is helpful when you need a single identifier to reference different classes of objects.

 When using this method, ActionText requires attachments to have a signed global ID (sgid).
 By default, all ActiveRecord models in a Rails app mix-in `GlobalID::Identification` concern.
-So they can be resolved by a signed global id and are therefore `ActionText::Attachable` compatible.
+So they can be resolved by a signed global ID and are therefore `ActionText::Attachable` compatible.

 Action Text minifies the HTML you insert on save, so that it can re-render it with up-to-date content later on.
 This makes it so that you can reference models and always display the current content when those records change.